Hampshire Hikes & Historical Sites

 By car: from Newcastle – leave Newcastle on the A167 west following it until you reach the A1.
 Turn left onto the A1 and follow until you reach the A69.
 Bear right onto the A69 for approximately 21 miles.
 Follow signs for Hexham and the Beaumont Hotel can be found in the town centre, close to the Abbey.

 Please note that if you are driving to Hexham to join our holiday, you will need to drive from the Beaumont Hotel to Carvoran on day 5 and leave your car at the Walltown Quarry car park, which is around 500 yards from Carvoran Army Museum.
 At the end of the walk at Walton, you will be taken back to collect your car in order that you can drive to Carlisle.
 Limited guest car parking is available at the Crown & Mitre Hotel.
+There is also very limited parking at the Beaumont Hotel, with just 7 spaces and pre-booking is not available.
+If you are not able to park in the hotel's car park, the reception team will direct you to the nearest pay & display car park.

 By car: from Carlisle - join the A69 until you reach Greenhead.
 Turn left onto the B6318 towards Chollerford and follow until you see sign for Hexham.
 Continue to follow the signs and the Beaumont Hotel is centrally located in the town, close to the Abbey.